Swim, Fish, Hike and more... so many ways to have fun on your Wyoming holiday

 The towering Tetons have been called “mountains of the imagination”.
-On our visit in early August 2020, I learned why.
+On our visit in August 2020, I learned why.
 The park and its famous peaks are stunning.
 And while Yellowstone could arguably require weeks to see, we were able to cover a lot of Grand Teton National Park and enjoy a variety of activities, in just a few days.

 (Note: I’ve created a map of most of the activities I will mention here; it can be found at the end of this post.)